mateuszniechwiej/Ms-1-LP/README.md

 ### As this website is for an ice cream company, images are a crucial part of this project.

-* There is a logo image (provided by the owner of the company) appearing on each HTML page in the navbar and will be displayed through all devices (mobile, tablet and desktop).
+* There is a logo image (provided by the owner of the company) appearing on each HTML page in the naigation bar and will be displayed through all devices (mobile, tablet and desktop).
 * In the homepage, there is an image carousel with 3 photos of the product with the caption displayed on larger screens (images resized and optimised) for better user experience and website performance.
 * There is also a separate *__Gallery__* page with images of the products and pictures from the Café and company ice cream shops (resized into square images and optimised)

 ### Wireframes

 :point_right: [Wireframes for mobile, tablet and desktop](https://xd.adobe.com/view/90708c4b-fc61-4ca3-95a0-3f497bdf5165-c523/)

 :point_right: [Wireframes - pdf](/assets/wireframes/wireframes.pdf)
+:pushpin:

 # Features

 :pushpin:
 ## Existing Features:

 :large_blue_circle: **Header** - with a navigation bar is located on the top of the pages (home, locations and galleries) to help the user easily navigate through the content with a box shadow effect for a better visual experiences.